On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: Introduction and main results

 We note that previously the conjecture was known in a very few mixed characteristic cases, namely, when $\bG$ is a torus~\cite{ColliotTheleneSansuc}, when $\dim R=1$, when $R$ is Henselian~\cite{Nisnevich1}.
+Next, the case of $\bG=\mathbf{PGL}(n,R)$ follows from a similar statement for Brauer groups~\cite[Thm.~4.3]{ColliotTheleneSansuc} (more generally, one can derive the statement for $\bG=\mathbf{PGL}(A)$, where $A$ is an Azumaya algebra over $R$).
 Also, in~\cite{Nisnevich2} the conjecture is proved when $\bG$ is quasisplit and $\dim R=2$ but there it is assumed that the residue field of $R$ is infinite.
 Thus our results are new even in dimension two.
+We also note that while the current paper was under review, the subject was further developed, see~\cite{CesnaviciusGrSerre}.